 Useful Tips

-You can see this by clicking on Comments RSS in your ‘Meta’ widget area (note: this section may not be visible on some themes) …
+You can inspect this feed by clicking on Comments RSS in the ‘Meta’ widget area of your sidebar (note: your theme may not be configured to display this widget) …

-(RSS comments feed content as seen using a Firefox web browser)
+(Comments feed items as seen on Firefox web browser)

-(Paste the feed URL into a feedreader to view the feed content.
-Source: Feedreader.com)
+(Paste the URL of your comments feed into a feed reader to view the feed content.
+Image Source: Feedreader)

 Note: If the Meta section is not displaying on your theme, you can view the Comments RSS section of your site by opening up a browser and typing in the following URL: